 - Enjoy yourself!
 Without a house payment or a growing family to support, you can focus on fun: Travel abroad, visit the grandkids, and give generously to your community.

 Winning with money is a marathon, not a sprint.
-It takes hard work over the course of a lifetime.
-So pace yourself and keep on keeping on.
-Your million-dollar payday awaits.
+It takes hard work over the long haul.
+So set your goals, stay focused, and keep moving forward.
+Your million-dollar payday awaits!